ahopkins/porterjs/README.rst

     npm install porterjs-framework

-But, the only file you need is the resource:
+But, the only file you need is the resource, which you can get from `jsdelivr`_:

 .. code-block:: html

-    <script type="text/javascript" src="/path/to/porter.min.js"></script>
+    <script type="text/javascript" src="//cdn.jsdelivr.net/porterjs/1.0.1/porter.min.js"></script>

 So, feel free do just download that one file.